-Et Alia Theater is a NYC based organization founded and led by international womxn.
-We strive to create an accepting community that inspires artists to create beyond their comfort zones and collide with an array of international voices which may be culturally unfamiliar.
-Et Alia is Latin for ‘And Other’: we are inspired to create art for the other, by the other, and about the other.
+Et Alia Theater is a NYC based company founded and led by international women.
+Et Alia is Latin for ‘And Other’: we create art for the other, by the other, and about the other.
+We strive to foster an accepting community that provides a safe space where people can take risks, push themselves outside of their comfort zones and collide with an array of international voices which may be culturally unfamiliar.

 MARIA MÜLLER (Co-Artistic Director)

 is a Romanian artist based in NYC.
+She is interested in making art that tells important stories and she is eager to create plays, films, dance pieces etc. that give voice to womxn and international people.
+Her most recent projects include On How To Be A Monster, written by her and directed by Federica Borlenghi, the feature film Queen Marie of Romania, directed by Alexis Cahill Sweet and the short film Where Are You from Again? written and produced by her and directed by Benjamin Freemantle.
 She graduated from New York University's Tisch School of the Arts with a major in Drama and a minor in Dance.
-She is interested in making art that tells important stories and she is eager to create plays, films, dance pieces etc. that give voice to womxn and international people.
-Her most recent projects include Running in Place, directed by Isabella Uzcátegui, the feature film Queen Marie of Romania, directed by Alexis Cahill Sweet and the short film Where Are You from Again? written and produced by her and directed by Benjamin Freemantle.

 GIORGIA VALENTI (Co-Artistic Director)